Stevens-Mark/StevensMark_P12_08112021/README.md

 The App normally runs on http://localhost:3001/

-**Note: currently for this project there is only data fro the users 12 & 18**
+**Warning, currently only two users have been mocked.
+They have userId 12 and 18 respectively.**